 insertionChecksand then configure insertion with high speed and small gap

 Collisions from lane-changing can be caused by unsafe lateral movements (side collisions) and by changing lanes in a way that creates unsafe following situations (rear-end collisions).

-Side collosions can be caused by - configuring lateral imperfection with vType parameter lcSigma - allowing lateral enchroachment with vType parameter lcPushy (but this parameter itself will not cause collisions, only reduce lateral gaps in some situations, requires the sublane model) - lcImpatience (growing impatience permits lower lateral gaps when using the sublane model)
+Side collisions can be caused by - configuring lateral imperfection with vType parameter lcSigma - allowing lateral encroachment with vType parameter lcPushy (but this parameter itself will not cause collisions, only reduce lateral gaps in some situations, requires the sublane model) - lcImpatience (growing impatience permits lower lateral gaps when using the sublane model)

-Unsafe changing can be caused by configuringlower gap acceptance with parameter - lcAssertive (the acceptable gap is computed by dividing the safe gap by lcAssertive)
+Unsafe changing can be caused by configuring a lower gap acceptance with parameter - lcAssertive (the acceptable gap is computed by dividing the safe gap by lcAssertive)

 Collisions at Intersections#